Summary of learning activities

-Where relevant, LEAD is accredited as a training provider by the statutory provincial law societies in terms of the Attorneys Act 53 of 1979, as amended.
-For example, the Course for Candidate Attorneys, which supplements the training provided by law firms in the knowledge, skills and attitudes required of a competent candidate attorney, and which is important facet of preparation for the profession’s Admission Examination, is in compliance with Section 15 of the Act.
-The practice management training course presented by LEAD is accredited by the statutory provincial law societies in terms of Sections 8 to 10 of the Judicial Matters Second Amendment Act 55 of 2003.
+Where relevant, LEAD is accredited as a training provider for 2019 by the Legal Practice Council in terms of the Legal Practice Act 28 of 2014.
+For example, the Course for Candidate Attorneys, which supplements the training provided by law firms in the knowledge, skills and attitudes required of a competent candidate attorney, and which is important facet of preparation for the profession’s Admission Examination, complies with the Act.
+The practice management training course presented by LEAD is also accredited by the Legal Practice Council.

 The objective of this course is to supplement the training provided by law firms in the knowledge, skills and attitudes required of a competent candidate attorney.
 The LEAD course is practice-orientated and an important facet of preparation for the profession’s Admission Examination.
-The course is in compliance with Section 15 of the Attorneys Act 53 of 1979, as amended.
-Read more.
+The course is in compliance with the Legal Practice Act.

 The Practice Management Course has been developed to assist attorneys manage their practices effectively by combining legal expertise with strategic business management.
-This is mandatory training for all attorneys who are issued with their first Attorneys Fidelity Fund certificates, subsequent to 14 August 2009.
+This is mandatory training for all attorneys who are issued with their first Legal Practitioners’ Fidelity Fund certificates, subsequent to 14 August 2009.
 The course is offered on an after-hours attendance basis or distance basis.
-The duration of the course is six months and training is provided for 120 hours in sessions of three hours.
-Read more.

 In a fast changing legal environment where budgets and time are limited, an attorney’s ability to specialise and stay ahead is vital.
 This can be achieved through LEAD’s diploma and certificate programmes.
 These programmes, in cooperation with universities, are offered in inter alia, Corporate Law and Deceased Estates.

-e-Learning is the use of technology to enable people to learn anytime and anywhere, It is essentially computer (CDs) and web based (internet) transfer of skills and knowledge.
+e-Learning is the use of technology to enable people to learn anytime and anywhere, It is essentially computer and web based (internet) transfer of skills and knowledge.
 LEAD’s e-learning product is called e-LEADer and it offers a range of LEAD’s learning activities.
-Read more.